-13-Year-Old Boy Accidentally Shoots Himself on Instagram Live
+13-Year-Old Boy Accidentally Shoots Himself On Instagram Live

 Stevens and Hemphill’s older sister went to Malachi’s room to find that the door was locked.
 She found this strange, she says, as Hemphill was never known for doing so.

-The pair kicked it in, to find that the boy had accidentally shot himself.
+The pair kicked it in to find that the boy had accidentally shot himself.
 His mother went to turn his phone off and discovered he was still streaming on Instagram Live.

-He was taken to Grady Memorial Hospital in downtown Atlanta where he pronounced dead on arrival.
+He was taken to Grady Memorial Hospital in downtown Atlanta where he was pronounced dead on arrival.

 The 13-year-old was said to be a student at Forest Park High School in the greater Atlanta area.